 Plano’s Forgotten Mall

 The Dallas/Fort Worth Metroplex- one of the most mall-dense areas in the country.
 From upscale NorthPark to the nearly demolished Valley View, shopping centers can be seen everywhere here in town.
 In Plano, when a typical person thinks of a mall, places like Willow Bend, possibly Collin Creek come to mind.
 However, there is one spot that has long been forgotten, but stands close to a bustling highway intersection – Plano Market Square Mall.
-I decided to head there to explore it a few days ago.
+I decided to head there to explore it and see what still remained(if anything).

 Plano Market Square Mall first came back into my memory as I was watching urban exploration videos on YouTube.
-I just so happened to come by a clip talking about this mall, and thought to myself that this place would be pretty cool to check out.
-Before going there, I did some research, and Google told me that an antique store was still open inside.
+I just so happened to come by a clip talking about this mall, and thought to myself that this place would be pretty neat to venture thru.
+Before going, I did some research, and Google told me that an antique store was still open inside.

-Upon arriving on the property, I first circled the place by car.
+Upon arriving on the property, I drove around the perimeter, looking for any sign of life.
 Except for the parking lot on the side housing the antique store, which had some cars, there wasn’t anyone else to be seen at any of the other two entrances.

 Inside, there were quite a few people shopping at the only store left, Plano Antique Mall.
 However, the rest of the mall was eerily quiet, and not a living soul was in sight.

-Vandalism has been an issue here, and thus the portion of the mall beyond the antique store was closed off.
+Vandalism has been an issue here, and thus the portion of the mall beyond the antique store was closed off to the public.
 Thanks to the nice folks at Plano Antique Mall, I was able to gain access to see this piece of local history.

-Once in the closed area, I started checking out the stores in the main hallway, one by one.
+Once inside the shuttered area, I started checking out the stores in the main hallway, one by one.
 The first space I came upon was a closed aquarium store.
 Whoever rented this place didn’t really care for cleaning it up, as fish food was scattered in piles on the floor.

 There was also an abandoned 75% Off Books.
 One of the stores I used to frequent as a kid, it was the place where Mom purchased a lot of books for me.
 Although we didn’t shop at this location, the layout seemed more or less the same.
 Rows and rows of tables were set up, complete with throws on them, but the books(and customers) were gone.
 I could just imagine how vibrant it must have been back in the day, when business was bustling.